Larry Nance: Personal life

 Nance's son, Larry Nance Jr., played college basketball for Wyoming before being selected with the 27th overall pick in the 2015 NBA draft by the Los Angeles Lakers.
 He played two and a half seasons with the Lakers before being traded to the Cleveland Cavaliers in February 2018.
 Nance granted the Cavaliers permission to let his son wear his retired no. 22 jersey.
 Nance's daughter, Casey Nance, played college basketball for Dayton.
-Another son, Pete Nance, began playing for the Northwestern Wildcats during the 2018–19 season, and transferred to the University of North Carolina Tar Heels for the 2022-23 season.
+Another son, Pete Nance, played for the Northwestern Wildcats and University of North Carolina Tar Heels for the in college, and was signed by the Cavaliers in January 2024, making him Nance's second son to play for the Cavs, and third member of the Nance family overall.

-Nance now owns a 1967 "Catch 22" Camaro NHRA drag racer, which his team races on weekends.
+Nance owns a 1967 "Catch 22" Camaro NHRA drag racer, which his team races on weekends.